Karin Slaughter: Short Stories and Novellas

 “Like a Charm” is a short story anthology featuring several thriller authors, including Lee Child, Peter Robinson, John Connolly, and Laura Lippman.
 Each story is linked by a charm bracelet that brings bad luck to its owners.
-The setting and time periods of each story vary greatly, ranging from 19th-century Georgia to wartime Leeds.
 Karin Slaughter wrote the first and last stories.

-Martin Misunderstood is an original audio novella narrated by Wayne Knight.
+The audiobook version of Martin Misunderstood is narrated by Wayne Knight.
 Both the story and the narration were nominated for an Audie Award in 2009.

 The Unremarkable Heart won the Edgar Award for Best Short Story in 2013.

-Her book Pieces of Her reached number 2 on the New York Times Bestseller list, the week it was released in late August 2018.
-Pieces of Her was published through HarperCollins and follows a young woman who learns about a hidden side of her mother, Laura.
-It is in the vein of a psychological thriller and was given a positive review by Publishers Weekly and Kirkus Reviews.
-The book was adapted into an eight episode TV series of the same name, which premiered on Netflix on March 4, 2022.
+Television and Film

+Pieces of Her

+Slaughter's 2018 standalone novel, Pieces of Her, was adapted into an eight-episode TV series of the same name, which premiered on March 4, 2022.
+Starring Toni Collette and Bella Heathcote, it debuted at #1 worldwide on Netflix.
+Between February 27, 2022, and April 3, 2022, the series was watched 227.5 million hours on Netflix globally.

+Will Trent

+Slaughter's bestselling thriller series, Will Trent, is now a television series starring Ramón Rodríguez in the role of Will Trent and Erika Christensen as Angie.
+Premiering on January 3, 2023 on ABC, the series has now been renewed for a fourth season slated to premiere on January 6, 2026.

+The Good Daughter

-Her other standalone novels – Cop Town, Pretty Girls, The Good Daughter, and False Witness – have all been New York Times bestsellers.
-Production began in 2025 on The Good Daughter, a limited series adapted from her novel of the same name.
+Production began in 2025 on The Good Daughter, a limited series for Peacock adapted from her novel of the same name and starring Rose Byrne and Meghann Fahy.

-Personal life

-Slaughter was a contestant on an installment of ABC's Holey Moley which originally aired on June 4, 2020.